xieweiAlex/English_Learning/words/2023/words-July.md

 calamitous

+If your sandwich is fresh, wrap it in foil or parchment paper to keep it from drying.

 It is impossible to aim at a single point with a shotgun because it shoots pellets that scatter, and it seems almost equally difficult for System 1 not to do more than System 2 charges it to do.